5 Lean Manufacturing Principles & 10 Tools You Need For Your Manufacturing Plant

 With the Lean Manufacturing system.

 Lean Manufacturing is a business model that strives to minimize waste in manufacturing while increasing efficiency and productivity.
 The Japanese are credited for its beginnings, specifically the Toyota Motor Corporation.

-In this article, we are going to look at the five main principles of Lean Manufacturing.
+In this article, Iron Bull Manufacturing is going to look at the five main principles of Lean Manufacturing.
 We will also look at ten of its practices that you can apply to your manufacturing plant.

 Are you ready to increase your productivity while reducing waste?